HTTPArchive/almanac.httparchive.org/src/content/en/2020/fonts.md

 Color fonts, in one form or other, are supported by most modern browsers, but usage is still close to nonexistent (a total of 755 pages total, the majority of which are in SVG format, which is not supported in Chrome).
 No doubt part of the problem is the diversity of formats, in fact 4 in widespread use.
 These come in bitmap and vector flavors.
 The two bitmap formats are technologically very similar, but SBIX (originally a proprietary Apple format) is not supported in Firefox, while CBDT/CBLC is not supported in Safari.

 The COLR vector format is supported on all major modern browsers, but only fairly recently.
 The fourth format is embedding SVG in OpenType (not to be confused with SVG fonts), but not supported in Chrome.
 One drawback of SVG in OpenType is lack of support for font variations, an increasingly important aspect of modern Web design.
-For this reason, the COLR format is likely to prevail, particularly as support for gradients and clipping is being developed for a future version of COLR is.
+For this reason, the COLR format is likely to prevail, particularly as support for gradients and clipping is being developed for a future version of COLR.
+Vector formats are usually much smaller than images, and also scale cleanly to larger sizes, so when COLR arrives with a richer shading model, it could well become popular.

 One reason for the poor support of color fonts on the web is that the colors have to be baked into the font files themselves.
 If you use the same typeface with three different color combinations, near-identical files have to be downloaded three times, and changng a color means reaching for a font editor.

-While there is a feature in CSS to [override or replace the color palettes in fonts](https://drafts.csswg.org/css-fonts-4/#font-palette-values), this has not yet been implemented in browsers which certainly holds back the ease of deploying color web fonts.
+While there is a feature in CSS to [override or replace the color palettes in fonts](https://drafts.csswg.org/css-fonts-4/#font-palette-values), this has not yet been implemented in browsers, which certainly holds back the ease of deploying color web fonts.

-Generally the bitmap format has larger files and doesn't scale as cleanly to larger sizes, but COLR only offers flat color shading (though work is ongoing to offer richer shading options in a future version).

 Probably most usage of color fonts is for emoji, but the capability is general purpose and color fonts offer many design possibilities.
 While color web fonts haven't taken off yet, the underlying technology is heavily used to deliver system emoji, where file format compatibility is much less of an issue.